MultiSafepay/docs/content/payment-methods/credit-cards/creditcards/activate-credit-cards.md

 When approved by our Risk Team, Visa and Mastercard will be enabled in your MultiSafepay Control as payment methods.

 > By default, American Express is not activated when enabling Visa and Mastercard.
 Would you also like to be able to process American Express transactions?
 Please let us know by submitting your request at <sales@multisafepay.com>

-For further questions, please contact us at <sales@multisafepay.com>